-- (1) P_f is a product of linear factors, and - (1) P_f is a product of linear factors, and (2) for each $\lambda \in F$, its geometric and algebraic multiplicities as an eigenvalue of f agree.
+- (1) $P_f$ is a product of linear factors, and - (2) for each $\lambda \in F$ , its geometric and algebraic multiplicities as an eigenvalue of f agree.

 Proof.
-By Corollary 11.24, the map f is diagonalizable if and only if the sum of the geometric multiplicities of all eigenvalues equals $n = \dim V$.
+By Corollary 11.24, the map f is diagonalizable if and only if the sum of the geometric multiplicities of all eigenvalues equals $n = \dim V$ .
 By Theorem 11.36, this implies that the sum of the algebraic multiplicities is at least n; however it cannot be larger than n, so it equals n as well.
 This already shows that geometric and algebraic multiplicities agree.
-By Lemma 11.35, we also see that P_f is a product of linear factors.
+By Lemma 11.35, we also see that $P_f$ is a product of linear factors.

-Conversely, if we can write P_f as a product of linear factors, this means that the sum of the algebraic multiplicities is n.
-If the geometric multiplicities equal the algebraic ones, their sum must also be n, hence f is diagonalizable.
+Conversely, if we can write $P_f$ as a product of linear factors, this means that the sum of the algebraic multiplicities is n.
+If the geometric multiplicities equal the algebraic ones, their sum must also be n, hence f is diagonalizable. $\square$

 Remark 11.38.
-If F is an algebraically closed field, for example $F = \mathbb{C}$, then condition (1) in the corollary is automatically satisfied (by definition!).
+If F is an algebraically closed field, for example $F = \mathbb{C}$ , then condition (1) in the corollary is automatically satisfied (by definition!).
 However, condition (2) can still fail.
 It is then an interesting question to see how close we can get to a diagonal matrix in this case.
 This is what the Jordan Normal Form Theorem is about, which will be a topic in Linear Algebra II (cf. Example 9.31).